Using a Two-Parameter Sensitivity Analysis Framework to Efficiently Combine Randomized and Non-randomized Studies: Notation and Framework

 \section{Notation and Framework}

 Let $\Omega$ denote the probability space of units where unit $k$ has a vector of pre-treatment covariates $X_k$ and potential outcomes $Y_k(1)$ and $Y_k(0)$ according to whether it is exposed to the treatment or not \citep{rubin1974}.
 Let $S_k$ be an indicator so that $S_k=1$ denotes that the unit $k$ is selected for the RCT.
 We assume that the selection in the RCT is based only on the covariate values.
-In other words, the selection indicator $S_k$ is independent of the potential outcomes given the covariates; following the notation of \cite{dawid1979}, we require $S_k \perp Y_k(1), Y_k(0) \mid X_k$.
-This assumption usually holds in practice as researchers enroll units in an RCT by considering their collected information.
+This assumption is formally stated as follows: \begin{assumption} The selection indicator $S_k$ is independent of the potential outcomes given the covariates; following the notation of \cite{dawid1979}, we require $S_k \perp Y_k(1), Y_k(0) \mid X_k$. \end{assumption} This assumption usually holds in practice as researchers enroll units in an RCT by considering their collected information.
 In our primate data, the selection into RCT only depends on the monkeys' age, parity, weight, and lactation history, which are all recorded by CNRPC.